nitishvu/angular2-login-seed/README.md

 ```
 Next, either input your Google and Twitter application's OAuth credentials in the `config/default.json` file, or follow [this](https://domfarolino.github.io/Registering-An-OAuth-App/) guide to set up an OAuth application with Google and Twitter.

 You'll need either a local or production database which the application will use to store `users`.
-The structure of this database is defined in the `dbStructure.sql` file found in the root folder.
+The structure of this database is defined in the `angular2-login-seed.sql` file found in the root folder.
 Execute its sql contents on a database to create a users table to house your users.

 > To learn about how the npm package `config` works click [here](https://www.npmjs.com/package/config)